Join us in a revolution of the heart!

 May 30 – June 7, 2015

-Gather with us for the 41st annual Conference of the Great Mother and New Father, founded by Robert Bly.
+Gather with us for the 41st annual Great Mother Conference, founded by Robert Bly.

 Entering the Bone-House

 There is an idea that to love something fully you have to betray something else.
 It’s the weight of the betrayal that gives substance to that which is adored.
 Carrying this kind of paradox used to be called becoming an adult, what the anglos-saxons called; “entering the bone-house”.

 In the 21st century we are looking in two directions at once.
 We have unprecedented communication between cultures, languages and continents – with the translation of literature, poetry and story as one dimension of this richness.
 The wealth of this is clear.

 But there seems to be a cost involved.
 Some feel unanchored, disembodied, adrift.
 Looking back, it’s hard not to feel nostalgia for a psychic life that had a much deeper root system: planted in the local, furnished with connectedness and a shared mythos – a “culture”.
 If this is so, we ask; where is betrayal present in the promise of eternal progress?
 What did we get sold?